 *At the time of printing, the Bar Vocational Studies programmes are subject to authorisation by the Bar Standards Board.
 Please visit our website for up-to-date information.

 Legal Practice Course (LPC) (full-time)

 The School’s Legal Practice Course (LPC) has been designed to ensure that you are fully prepared to meet the demands of the modern legal profession by helping you to master the vital skills and knowledge you need to be a successful solicitor.
 There are two City LPC routes.
 If you successfully complete the compulsory taught element of the course you will be awarded the Postgraduate Diploma and be certified as having completed Stages 1 and 2 of the Legal Practice Course.
 Alternatively, you may choose to complete both the LPC and an additional practice-focussed dissertation in order to achieve a master’s degree.

 The Master of Laws (LLM) is a flexible programme which enables students to develop a critical understanding of specialist or linked areas of the law.
 Students embarking on the LLM are able to select from a range of different module electives to gain a general Master of Laws, or choose electives from specific modules, to specialise in a particular area of law.
-Specialisms include public international law, international banking and finance law, dispute resolution, international commercial law, international human rights law and more.
+There are 13 specialisms that include public international law, international banking and finance law, international energy law and regulation, international commercial law, and international human rights law.